Alexander Robinson, FAAR

 His most recent book, The Spoils of Dust: Reinventing the Lake that Made Los Angeles (AR+D, 2018) is a history, analysis, and design investigation into Owens Lake.
 The book explores landscape architecture’s role in the City of Los Angeles’ attempt to redeem Owens Lake—a lake desiccated by the Los Angeles Aqueduct—without refilling it.
 It was reviewed in the science journal, Nature and in Los Angeles Review of Books, and JAE.
 The book’s accompanying design experiment, Greetings from Owens Lake, will soon be on exhibit at the Center of Land Use Interpretation’s Swansea location.
-His previous book, Living Systems: Innovative Materials and Technologies for Landscape Architecture (Birkhäuser, 2007) is a bests-selling treatise on landscapes as material performance systems.
+His previous book, Living Systems: Innovative Materials and Technologies for Landscape Architecture (Birkhäuser, 2007) is a best-selling treatise on landscapes as material performance systems.
 His upcoming book focuses on active urban infrastructure as open space.